Why the words 'perform' and 'surrender'? What meaning do those words take in this piece? Are they two competing energies?

 MADDEN Is the practice of love an act of surrender?

 REZANEJAD Without a doubt.
 I know that this is a journey different for everyone, but we are all sourced the same deep down.
 I don't think we are separate identities in any way, despite how much we have falsified that idea.

 MADDEN Is destruction/abandonment necessary for growth and life and reinvention?

 ‘And when you leave the absence begins to grow beside me, like a tree’

 REZANEJAD Like traveling, I feel that the lesser weight you keep on you, the clearer the experience.
 Detachment is a sign of vitality because it creates circulation in all the necessary stages of life.
 It becomes natural to leave things behind when you know where you want to go.
 Contrary to destruction and other dark kinds of restraint, detachment is a practice that goes a long way.
 You become a lighter, more flexible person.
 I see it as spiritual recycling.
 The more you let go, the more you grow.

 MADDEN Why turn performances into this suite of songs?

-For me, the music initiates the performance, and for different reasons.
+The music initiates the performance, and for different reasons.
 I want to preserve the music by providing it a new body.
 To substitute an expression with a physical medium because spitting songs for the sake of spitting songs becomes generic if there is no deliberate play at stake.
-Drama is crucial in art...
-It is the one place where there is a right for it, if you ask me.
-Performance, unlike entertainment, is an opportunity to give the audience some responsibility.
+Performance and drama are so crucial in art...
 It's an engaging social contract and instrument of conversation, as much as a portal for inner dialogue.
-I intend to implement it in my future works, by all means, because I want to see more of it in the world.
+I intend to use it in my future works, by all means, because I want to see more of it in the world.